Skip to main content | Website improvement | Accessibility help

 How to Register a Civil Partnership in Scotland

-• Forms for giving notice can be obtained from any Registration Office in Argyll and Bute, they can be downloaded from below or from the National Records of Scotland Website at http://www.gro-scotland.gov.uk/
+• Forms and guidance for giving notice can be obtained from any Registration Office in Argyll and Bute.
+You will require a CP10 registration form, guidance notes are also available and a form for your witnesses.
+All forms can be found on the National Records of Scotland Website.

-• Notice must be given in the three-month period prior to the date of the civil partnership registration and NOT LATER than 15 days before that date.
+• Notice must be given in the three-month period prior to the date of the civil partnership registration and NOT LATER THAN 29 DAYS BEFORE THAT DATE.
+If you intend to lodge Notice in person please contact the local Registrar before doing so as an appointment may be required.
+Please contact your local Registrar for further information.

 Who can register a Civil Partnership in Scotland